Trump's Jerusalem plan could spark a 'fire with no end in sight'

 Recognizing Jerusalem as Israel's capital would be an act of “madness” that would “plunge the region and the world into a fire with no end in sight," Turkish Deputy Prime Minister Bekir Bozdag said.

-Trump is expected to make the announcement in a speech later Wednesday, while delaying moving the U.S. Embassy from Tel Aviv.
-Officials told reporters that the president intends to fulfil his promise to relocate the diplomatic outpost but the process could take years.
+Trump is expected to make the announcement in a speech Wednesday, while delaying moving the U.S. Embassy from Tel Aviv.
+Officials told reporters that the president intends to fulfill his promise to relocate the embassy but that the process could take years.

 Recognizing Jerusalem would upend decades of American policy.
 The United States has never endorsed Israel's claim of sovereignty over any part of Jerusalem.